'We're gonna win the league!' - Liverpool and Man Utd are rivals but no longer equals | Goal.com

 There it is again, that relentless mentality.
 "It's about the next game and the next challenge," said Henderson.
 They're thinking of Wolves already.

-Manchester United will always be their rivals but, on this evidence, it'll be a long time before they're anything like their equals.
+Manchester United will always be their rivals but, on this evidence, it'll be a long time before they're anything like their equals again.